Report on the 17th German International Ethnographic Film Festival

 Talking about, looking at, relaxing from films

-In the cafeteria visitors and filmmakers could meat, chat and discuss.
+In the cafeteria, visitors and filmmakers had the opportunity to meet, chat, and discuss.

-Finally, the visitors relaxed outside, in the little garden or on the steps of the Paulinerkiche.
+Finally, visitors could relaxed outdoors in the small garden or on the steps of the Paulinerkiche.

-The Forum Wissen of the University of Göttingen is a meeting place where knowledge is conveyed, reflected upon, discussed and created.
+Forum Wissen, part of the University of Göttingen, is a place where knowledge is conveyed, reflected upon, discussed and created.

-This year, for the first time, Forum Wissen and GIEFF e.V. decided to celebrate the Award ceremony at the Forum Wissen.
+This year, for the first time, Forum Wissen and GIEFF e.V. decided to celebrate the Award Ceremony at Forum Wissen.

-Additionally, the Forum Wissen offer two guided tours during the festival.
+Additionally, Forum Wissen offered two guided tours during the festival.

 Travelling GIEFF